Best car insurance companies in Arizona

 Learn more: Allstate Insurance review

 If you are a member of AARP, getting an auto insurance quote from The Hartford might be a good idea.
-The company partners with AARP to offer exclusive rates and discounts to AARP members.
-The Hartford offers standard auto private passenger insurance policies along with insurance options for your classic car and RV.
+The company offers exclusive auto insurance rates and discounts to AARP members.
+However, to qualify for Hartford’s AARP insurance program, policyholders must be age 50 or older, so younger drivers may want to consider options better suited to them.
+The Hartford offers standard private passenger insurance policies along with insurance options for your classic car and RV.

 Learn more: The Hartford Insurance review

 Average cost of car insurance in Arizona

 The average cost of car insurance in Arizona is $1,547 per year for full coverage and $555 per year for minimum coverage.
 Arizona drivers pay less than the average cost of car insurance nationally, which is $1,674 per year for full coverage auto insurance.
 The cost of minimum coverage insurance in Arizona is in line with the national average annual price of $565.
 However, your cost will vary from these averages based on your geographic location, local auto theft, and vandalism rate, the number of accidents in your area and your driving history, among other rating factors.

 |Average annual premium for minimum coverage in Arizona||Average annual premium for full coverage in Arizona|